-The project works have been declared to be "public works" for the purposes of the EE Act by Order of the Minister under section 3(1) of the EE Act, published in the Government Gazette on 3 September 2015.
-Under section 4(1) of the EE Act, the MMRA as project proponent must prepare an Environment Effects Statement (EES) to be submitted to the Minister for the Minister's assessment of the environmental effects of the works.
+The project works have been declared to be "public works" for the purposes of the EE Act by Orders of the Minister under section 3(1) of the EE Act, published in the Government Gazette on 3 September 2015 and on 24 November 2015.
+Under section 4(1) of the EE Act, the MMRA as project proponent must prepare an Environment Effects Statement (EES) to be submitted to the Minister for the Minister's assessment of the environmental effects of the declared public works.